cloudswb/aws-genai-bedrock-builder/README.md

 1. Delete lambda function and Frontend website.

-    Delete the following Stack from CloudFormation Service:
+    If you only need update backend and frontend resource, you only need to delete the following Stack from CloudFormation Service:

     - GenAIBuilderCloudFrontWebsiteStack
     - GenAIBuilderLambdaFunctionStack

+    If you want delete all resources, you may refer to Section 4 to Destroy.
+    ```jsx
+    chmod +x ./bin/destroy.sh
+    ./bin/destroy.sh
+    ```

 2. Backup the config file